Quitch/Queller-AI/README.md

 - Doesn't use Helios teleporter
 - Naval factories sometimes stop producing units
 - Won't attack on gas giants
+- All AI Commanders spawn and act together using shared army mode

 # THANKS TO